Clicky

 Are your mobility scooters available on rent?

-Vital Mobility rents mobility scoters in the Greater Toronto Area including the cities of Vaughan, Markham, Richmond Hill, Mississauga, Brampton and Newmarket.
+Vital Mobility rents scooters in the Greater Toronto Area.
+This includes the cities of Vaughan, Markham, Richmond Hill, Mississauga, Brampton and Newmarket.
 Our rental options include Travel Scooters as well as Mid-Size scooters.

 Can I rent a mobility scooter for a month?

 You can rent a mobility scooter starting at one week and going up to one month or more.
-The longer you keep your mobility scooter rental, the more cost efficient the rental becomes.
+The longer you keep your rental, the more cost efficient the rental becomes.

 Are mobility scooters covered in Canada?